OutSystems/docs-bestpractices/src/lifecycle/troubleshoot-debugging-mobile/debug-examples.md

     * Memory leak that slowly consumes available memory

-    * Actions that take a long time to process because of suboptimal business logic or other [<--OTHER WHAT?
-THIS DOESN'T MAKE SENSE TO ME.] trying to process too much data in one operation
+    * Actions that take a long time to process because of suboptimal business logic or other trying to process too much data in one operation

     * Serialize and deserialize operations on large data sets/objects